 City of Yuba City Finance Department 1201 Civic Center Blvd.
-Yuba City, CA 95993
+Yuba City, CA 95993 to your loan will be contained in your loan documents, which you are responsible for reading and understanding.

-Authorization document concerning the City of Yuba City Fi ation included in this Program Disclosure and Information rst Time Homebuyer Loan Program; that I/We authorize the the City of Yuba City second Deed of Trust application; that formation Authorization document.
+Authorization document concerning the City of Yuba City F mation included in this Program Disclosure and Information First Time Homebuyer Loan Program; that I/We authorize the h the City of Yuba City second Deed of Trust application; that information Authorization document.

 Applicant Date

-Date

-Co-Applicant
+Co-Applicant Date

 This Disclosure is intended for information purposes and authorization only.
-Important information relating specifically to your loan will be contained in your loan documents, which you are responsible for reading and understanding.
+Important information relating specifically